 At the time of this report, Defence Headquarters was yet to respond to Derby’s allegation.

 How true is his allegation?

-As one of the measures to end insurgency in the North East, the Nigerian Army on the order of President Muhammadu Buhari launched Operation Safe Corridor in 2016 to deradicalise and rehabilitation of all repentant Boko Haram members.
+As one of the measures to end insurgency in the North East, the Nigerian Army on the order of President Muhammadu Buhari launched Operation Safe Corridor in 2016 to deradicalise and rehabilitate all repentant Boko Haram members.

-Nigerians condemned the idea, questioning the Buhari-led government why it could be negotiating with criminals who have killed thousands of Nigerian soldiers and civilians.
+Nigerians condemned the idea, questioning the Buhari-led government why it could be negotiating with criminals who had killed thousands of Nigerians and soldiers.